 Many people ask, “Do UPS lawsuits have a higher settlement value?”
 The answer is that they don’t.

-However, UPS makes enormous profits from its services and can afford to pay more in claim settlements than its drivers.
-If, for example, the accident leads to a wrongful death lawsuit, even if it involved a negligent driver, the settlement value of a claim against UPS will far exceed one against company employees.
+However, UPS makes enormous profits from its services and can afford to pay more in claim settlements ups delivery truck drivers than its drivers.
+If, in truck accident case for example, the accident leads to a wrongful death lawsuit, even if it involved a negligent driver, the settlement value of a claim against a UPS truck will far exceed one against company employees.

 The Difference a Truck Accident Attorney Can Make

 As an enormous business concern, it isn’t surprising that UPS has a massive team of defense lawyers on its side.
 Among their responsibilities is minimizing the financial impact of accidents involving UPS vehicles, even if the accident happened because of negligent driving by a company employee.